notwa/lips/NOTES.md

 other than that there's not a lot to say. i've intentionally written this file as stripped down as possible.

-i've gone for a one-class-per-file style, so `file` and `class` will often be synonyms in the following text.
+i've gone for a one-class-per-file structure, so `file` and `class` can be synonyms in the following text.

 ### room for improvement